codeh4ck3r/codeh4ck3r.github.io/_posts/2020-07-29-writeup-blunder.md

 ![Desktop View]({{ "/assets/img/htb-machines/blunder-cms-admin.png" | relative_url }})

-As we don't know the username and password of this admin panel, We continued fuzzing on website using ffuf and some common extensions like php, txt etc.
+As we don't know the username and password of this admin panel, We continued fuzzing on website using Ffuf and some common extensions like php, txt etc.

 ![Desktop View]({{ "/assets/img/htb-machines/blunder-ffuf-1.png" | relative_url }})